Solving Inverse Problems with Spectral Dynamic Causal Modeling

 Introduction

 Neuroblox provides you with a comprehensive environment for simulations as we have explored previously, but its functionality doesn't stop there.
 We will now pivot and turn our attention to a different kind of problem: inferring model parameters, that is solving inverse problems, from time series.
 The method of choice is one of the most widely spread in imaging neuroscience, spectral Dynamic Causal Modeling (spDCM)[1,2].
 In this tutorial we will introduce how to perform a spDCM analysis on simulated data.
-To do so we roughly reproduce the procedure in the SPM12 script DEM_demo_induced_fMRI.m in Neuroblox.
+To do so we roughly reproduce the procedure in the SPM script DEM_demo_induced_fMRI.m in Neuroblox.
 This work was also presented in Hofmann et al.[2]

 In this tutorial we will define a circuit of three linear neuronal mass models, all driven by an Ornstein-Uhlenbeck process.
 We will model fMRI data by a balloon model and BOLD signal on top.
 After simulation of this simple model we will use spectral Dynamic Causal Modeling to infer some of the model parameters from the simulation time series.